morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 We have to create single CodeBuild project for each branch, or git tag, or commit ID.

+#### Build history

+After building the project, you can see if the build is success or failed in Build history, also the duration.
+Such as my build is 51 seconds, that is how much we have billed for the build.
+The docker container is gone after the build, then we will not pay it any more.

 ### Environment variables and parameter store

 **How to add environment variables?**